jmbeach/user-scripts/2u-lms/README.md

 ## Usage

-Either download the 2u.js file manually and add it to the user script extension of your choice or get it from [GreasyFork](https://greasyfork.org/en/scripts/422109-2u-better)
+Copy the contents of the 2u.js file and paste it into a custom javascript extension such as [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija?hl=en).
+Note: I tried to get this to work as a traditional user script, but the video player enhancements would not work.

 ## Enhancements: